canyonwalker: wiseguy (Default)

 Anyway, Hawk and I had a good dinner with Matt and his wife.
 Well, the dinner sucked, but good company more than made up for the poor food.

 After dinner we drove back to our hotel in Falls Church.
 Hawk stayed in the room as she had a 10pm Teams call to join for our HOA back in California.
 I headed up to hang with my sister, who'd been out sightseeing in DC all day with her family and a friend from high school days.
 She was tired physically but still engaged mentally.
 We chatted amiably for 45 minutes over a nightcap.
 Her husband daughter came home after that, having stayed out to catch a movie.
 When they came in they were wrecked.
-I took that as my queue to call it a night.
+I took that as my cue to call it a night.
 Now I'm back in my own room, Hawk is done with her call, and we'll wind down so we can plan our own day sightseeing in DC tomorrow.

 canyonwalker: My other car is a pair of hiking boots (in beauty I walk)